Eng-Ryan/Break-the-page-/README.md

 hacker, a web code weakness can unlock, thus someone gain root level access of web servers and from there attacks on other networked servers can be executed.

-For detail Read the Document Publiished iiin My Website.
+For detail Read the Document Publiished in My Website.